keidsiri/capstoneProject-planing/README.md

 * 2.30 4.30 : Watch the tutorial of Instagram clone ( very long one )

 #### Friday 2/25/2022
-* 8.30 : Study on React with Authentication and Authorization.
+* 8.30 10.30 : Study on React with Authentication and Authorization for React.
+* 10.30 : Watch youTube tutorial for for Authentication and Authorization for React and how to build with an app.